blinktrade/docs-legacy/source/includes/_restapi.md

 Order book is a list of orders that shows the interest of buyers (bids) and sellers (asks).

+**NOTE**: There's limit of 100 orders per request and you can't paginate, use WebSockets instead.

 ### HTTP Request

 `GET /api/v1/<CURRENCY>/orderbook?crypto_currency=BTC`